-No Exposure means that rain, snow, and runoff do not contact significant materials or industrial activities 100% of the time.
-These “significant” materials and activities can be found in raw materials, intermediate products, byproducts, final products, waste products, material-handling operations, and manufacturing equipment.
+No Exposure means that rain, snow, and runoff never contact "significant materials" or industrial activities.
+These significant materials and activities can be found in raw materials, intermediate products, byproducts, final products, waste products, material-handling operations, and manufacturing equipment.
 Pollutants of concern can include metals, oil and grease, organics, sediments, nutrients, and other chemicals.
 Materials are considered significant if they contain pollutants that could be transferred to stormwater.

 - Fuels, solvents, coolants, lubricants and cleaners

 - Raw, intermediate, and final products